Skip to Content

 • Court testimony and expert witness services

-Our valuators hold CVA (Certified Valuation Analyst) and MAFF (Master Analyst in Financial Forensics) credentials and work exclusively in divorce cases.
+Our valuation professionals hold CVA (Certified Valuation Analyst) and MAFF (Master Analyst in Financial Forensics) credentials and work exclusively in divorce cases.

 Ready to discuss your case?
 Schedule a consultation to review your situation, answer questions about the valuation process, and determine next steps.